-Disney's Frozen has been hailed as new type of Disney movie complete with strong women and a removal of the "someday my prince will come" attitude of so many of its female characters.
+Disney's Frozen has been hailed as a new type of Disney movie complete with strong women and a removal of the "someday my prince will come" attitude of so many of its female characters.

-In the basic story by Hans Christian Anderson there is a prologue that explains about an evil troll or devil that has a magic mirror that makes everything ugly in its reflection.
+In the basic story by Hans Christian Anderson, there is a prologue that tells about an evil troll or devil that has a magic mirror that makes everything ugly in its reflection.
 The troll gets the idea to take the mirror up to heaven to taunt the angels.
 However, before he gets it there it falls out of his hands and down to earth where it breaks up into very tiny pieces.

 If one of these pieces gets into a human's eye it can cause them to become frozen--and only see the world through its distorted lens.

-One day little boy named Kai gets one of these splinters in his eye and becomes disillusioned, rejecting his childhood friend Gerda.
+One day a little boy named Kai gets one of these splinters in his eye and becomes disillusioned, rejecting his childhood friend Gerda.
 He is then taken by the Snow Queen to her castle but no one in the village knows about this and everyone but Gerda thinks he's dead.